Code-Institute-Submissions/CI-project-one/README.md

 ## Purpose

 This website provides event bookers, current fans and future fans an opportunity to watch and listen to the bands back catalog of videos and songs.
 Information about new material and free access to new songs will also be made available here.

 The website provides pictures and information about the band, as well as links to their social media accounts and Wiki page.
-Some recommendations made by previous customers have also been included.
 Several booking options for private events are available and clearly presented.